-Over the course of 2020, Harvest continuously received positive agronomic results proving the effectiveness of KP Fértil® when compared to competitors' products.
+Over the course of 2021, Harvest continued to receive positive agronomic results proving the effectiveness of KP Fértil®.
 The agronomical tests are a critical component in the growth of the Company's product development and market outreach.

-One key accomplishment was the completion and positive outcome of the long-term agronomical tests in coffee cultivation, which started in 2017, using KP Fértil® as a source of potassium ('K') and phosphate ('P') for coffee plants at one of the Veloso Agropecuária ('Veloso') coffee plantations in Minas Gerais state, Brazil.
+One key accomplishment was the completion and positive outcome of the long-term agronomical tests in coffee cultivation, which started in 2017, using KP Fértil® as a source of potassium ('K') and phosphate ('P') for coffee plants.
 The trials consisted of two years of applying a potassium and phosphate fertiliser and a third final year of applying no additional source of potassium and phosphate (fertiliser suppression) to test the effectiveness of different sources of potassium and phosphate.
 The results confirmed that KP Fértil® can and should be used to replace conventional fertilisers as a source of potassium and phosphate.
 It showed that superior results in coffee are enhanced when used in association with coffee compost (coffee straw), increasing the value of the coffee produced by increasing the proportion of the larger coffee cherries and yield.